Sell Handpainted Items on eBay

 - sewing boxes & so much more!

 Well that should get you started.
 Once you have perfected the One Stroke technique, you’ll find how easy it is to experiment and come up with your own style of painting.
 One of my mother’s friends learned the Donna Dewberry One Stroke technique some time ago.
 I saw a card that she painted in watercolor that she gave my mother.
-It was so beautiful that my mother framed it and put it on a prominent table in her family room.
-If you saw how beautifully decorated my mother’s house is (like a showroom), you would know how much of an honor that would be!
+It was so gorgeous that my mother framed it and put it on a prominent table in her beautifully decorated family room.

 Have fun with your painting and I hope you not only make a nice profit from it, but feel a sense of pride from your new talent.
-There’s nothing better than the feeling of accomplishment!
+There’s nothing better than mastering a new skill!

 If you liked this post, then you might like my post on “What To Sell On Ebay–Easy To Find Items That Put Cash In Your Pocket.”